ahmad-zhafir/ReFeed/README.md

 - Google Maps for mapping functionality
 - Next.js team for the amazing framework
 - Tailwind CSS for styling utilities
+- Material Symbols for icons

 ---

-**Made with ❤️ for reducing food waste and connecting communities**
+**Made with ❤️ for reducing food waste and supporting local agriculture**